-A lot of people end up getting confused when they see two different URL’s one as HTTP and other as HTTPS.
+A lot of people end up getting confused when they see two different URL’s one as HTTP and the other as HTTPS.
 So what is the difference between these two?
-In this post I will discuss the evolution of HTTP and the difference between HTTP and HTTPS in simple term so that it makes sense quite easily.
+In this post, I will discuss the evolution of HTTP and the difference between HTTP and HTTPS in simple terms so that it makes sense quite easily.

 It is always necessary to know something about basics before going to the advanced topics.
 HTTP stands for HyperText Transfer Protocol.
-It is the system for transmitting and receiving information across server and the client.
-The Server is the machine where your website code is placed and client is nothing but your browser.
-HTTP manages the mutual understanding between server and the client to exchange information or data successfully.
-The first HTTP had only one method called as GET, which would request a page from server and the response was a HTML page.
+It is the system for transmitting and receiving information across the server and the client.
+The Server is the machine where your website code is placed, and the client is nothing but your browser.
+HTTP manages the mutual understanding between the server and the client to exchange information or data successfully.
+The first HTTP had only one method called GET, which would request a page from the server and the response was an HTML page.
 The latest version of HTTP defines nine request methods.

 HTTPS or Secure HTTP some may call it is a combination of Hypertext Transfer Protocol (HTTP) with SSL/TLS protocol.
 Now everything you communicate over HTTPS will be sent and received in encrypted form, which adds the element of safety.